Jeremiah-Clark/Blog/blog/20260618-Local_LLMs_on_macOS_for_Non-Developers.md

 Quantization is a form of optimization that makes models smaller and faster, but reduces their quality.
 It runs from “F16” (16-bit), the original model, to “Q2_K” (2-bit), which is significantly reduced.
 The K specifies “grouped quantization,” and the M specifies “medium precision.”
 Beyond that, the rabbit hole goes deep—and for most use cases, Q4_K_M is the right answer anyway.

+> [!Note]
+>
-> **Note**: Higher-end models go up to F32 (32-bit), but models that run locally on current consumer hardware top out at F16.
+> Higher-end models go up to F32 (32-bit), but models that run locally on current consumer hardware top out at F16.

 The individual model pages on CanIRun.ai include a table that details the impact of each level of quantization on the model, as well as how each should run on your system.